-As we gear up for the Oscars 2015 red carpet fashion and the awards ceremony tonight, we decided to take a look back at some fun facts about the Oscars red carpet fashion.
+As we gear up for the Oscars 2023 red carpet fashion and the awards ceremony tonight, we decided to take a look back at some fun facts about the Oscars.

-3. Jennifer Lawrence made an Oscars ritual of falling and tripping in her own dress, for two years in a row.
+9. Jennifer Lawrence always catch our eyes even with her Oscars ritual of tripping in her own dress, for two years in a row.

-5. Sharon Stone made good use of her white Gap shirt, as she paired it up with a Vera Wang satin skirt and pulled it off perfectly, creating an iconic look in Oscars 1988.
+10. Sharon Stone made good use of her white Gap shirt, as she paired it up with a Vera Wang satin skirt and pulled it off perfectly, creating an iconic look at Oscars 1988.
 She was almost the first celebrity to appear on the red carpet wearing a casual white shirt.

-6. The famous fashion house, Armani has dressed Jodie Foster every year after she won her Oscar award in 1992.
+11. The famous fashion house, Armani has dressed Jodie Foster every year since she won her Oscar award in 1992.

-9. The American Actress Demi Moore was the first actress ever and the only one to make an appearance on the Oscars red carpet in stretchy shorts (cycling-inspired) paired with a golden over-skirt.
+13. The American Actress Demi Moore was the first actress ever and the only one to make an appearance on the Oscars red carpet in stretchy shorts (cycling-inspired) paired with a golden overskirt.

-11. At Oscars 2013, Anne Hathaway was about to wear the same dress as Amanda Seyfried, however, she changed it last minute to a Prada gown.
+14. At the Oscars 2013, Anne Hathaway was about to wear the same dress as Amanda Seyfried, however, she changed it last minute to a Prada gown.